mlemacio/marketPacketDeSer/miniDatabaseCpp/README.md

 ![My Image](example_output.png)

-Written using C++20 including concepts
+Written using C++20 including concepts and built on top of bazel.
+To run yourself, clone repo and run "bazel run main"